 A misdemeanor is a crime that is punishable by one or more of the following: up to one year in the county jail; fine; probation; conditions addressing restitution; education/ counseling for anger management, substance abuse, or community service.

-After the crime occurs, a law enforcement officer is responsible for apprehending, arresting and booking or citing the suspect.
+After the crime occurs, a law enforcement officer is responsible for apprehending, arresting, and booking or citing the suspect.
 The accused may be held in custody or released.
-The officer provides the District Attorney with a Declaration in Support of Complaint and the crime report.
+The officer provides the District Attorney with a Declaration in Support of the Complaint and the crime report.

 Filing Complaint- Crime Report sent to the District Attorney’s Office

-The District Attorney reviews case facts and makes a decision as to which charges to file in a document called a “complaint.”
+The District Attorney reviews case facts and decides as to which charges to file in a document called a “complaint.”
 If the evidence is insufficient to prosecute, the DA may decide not to prosecute or to have law enforcement investigators pursue further evidence.
 Complaints are assigned a case number.
-Once counsel is retained, the defendant may enter a plea of guilty, not guilty or nolo contendere (“no contest,” meaning the defendant is not going to “contest” the charges).
+Once counsel is retained, the defendant may enter a plea of guilty, not guilty, or nolo contendere (“no contest,” meaning the defendant is not going to “contest” the charges).
 In terms of sentencing, a “nolo” plea is treated the same as a guilty plea.